tylermercer/personal-website/src/en/posts/faith/_seven-experiences-of-love.md

 ### 3 - The giver feels love for the recipient

-This is the first time we see *love* as a noun.^[You could argue that the feeling of compassion or empathy is *love* as a noun, but I see it as primarily a verb---we must choose compassion.]
+This is the first time we see *love* as a noun.^[One could argue that the feeling of compassion or empathy is *love* as a noun, but I see it as primarily a verb---we must choose compassion.]
 It might seem strange to place this feeling of love *after* the action of love, but both modern psychology and the teachings